njcoutinho/strike-api-doc/apps/people.md

 			<i>integer</i>
 		</td>
 		<td>
-			To make a user an Account manage,values allowed = (1 or 0) Default= 0
+			To make a user an Account manage, allowed values = `1 or 0`, Default = 0

 		</td>
 	</tr>